trntv/apis-list/apis/transport-for-auckland-new-zealand/transport-for-auckland-new-zealand.md

 # Transportation in Auckland, New Zealand
-The Auckland Transport developer portal is a platform that exposes a diverse range of API&#x27;s and transport data
+The Auckland Transport developer portal is a platform that exposes a diverse range of API's and transport data

 ##  🔗 Links
 **Docs / Website**: https://api.at.govt.nz/